neuralmagic/sparseml/integrations/torchvision/README.md

     --batch-size 32
 ```

+The script uses the SparseZoo stubs to identify and download the starting checkpoint and YAML-based recipe file from the SparseZoo.
+SparseML parses the transfer learning recipe and adjusts the trainign process to maintain sparsity during the fine-tuning process.

 The resulting model is 95% pruned and quantized, and achieves 99% validation accuracy on ImageNette!

 To transfer learn this sparsified model to other datasets you may have to adjust certain hyperparameters in this recipe and/or training script.
 Some considerations:
 - For more complex datasets, increase the number of epochs, adjusting the learning rate step accordingly
 - Adding more learning rate step milestones can lead to more jumps in accuracy
 - Increase the learning rate when increasing batch size
 - Increase the number of epochs if using SGD instead of the Adam optimizer
 - Update the base learning rate based on the number of steps needed to train your dataset

-### Exporting to ONNX
+### Export to ONNX

 DeepSparse uses the ONNX format to load neural networks and then deliver breakthrough performance for CPUs by leveraging the sparsity and quantization within a network.

-The SparseML installation provides a `sparseml.image_classification.export_onnx` command that you can use to load the training model folder and create a new model.onnx file within.
-Be sure the `--model_path` argument points to your trained model:
+The SparseML installation provides a `sparseml.image_classification.export_onnx` command that you can use to export the model to ONNX.
+Be sure the `--weights` argument points to your trained model.
+Be sure the `--checkpoint_path` argument points to your trained model:

 ```bash
 sparseml.image_classification.export_onnx \